bluerocktel/sellsy-client/README.md

 #### Create a resource
 <a name="usage_query_create"></a>

 When creating a resource, the `store()` method should be called.
-This method expect the entity object as first parameter :
+This method expect the entity object as first argument and `$query` parameters as second argument :

 ```php
 use Hydrat\Sellsy\Entities\Contact;